nesanders/MAenvironmentaldata/docs/_posts/2017-04-02-dep-enforcements.md

 {% include /charts/MADEP_enforcement_vsbudget.html %}

+## Enforcement types

+{% include charts/MADEP_enforcement_bytopic.html %}

+We can draw several conclusions from this data.

+The dominant enforcement mechanism for MA DEP is the consent order, a type of no-trial settlement, which is used in {{ site.data.facts_DEPenforce.yearly_avg_consentorder }}% of actions.

+Only {{ site.data.facts_DEPenforce.yearly_2004_watersupply }}% of enforcement actions cited water supply issues in 2004.
+This rate rose sharply over this period, to {{ site.data.facts_DEPenforce.yearly_2016_watersupply }}% in 2016, and has seemed to plateau near this heightened level since about 2013.
+Water supply issues are now a significant fraction of all the agency's enforcement actions.

+Averaging across this period, enforcement actions specifically reference [MA Chapter 91 law](http://www.mass.gov/eea/agencies/massdep/water/watersheds/chapter-91-the-massachusetts-public-waterfront-act.html), the Public Waterfront Act which guarantees public access and trust to coastal and inland waterways, only {{ site.data.facts_DEPenforce.yearly_ch91 }}% of the time.
+The [National Pollutant Discharge Elimination System](https://www.epa.gov/npdes) (NPDES), the regulatory program for much of the Clean Water Act, is typically referenced in only {{ site.data.facts_DEPenforce.yearly_npdes }}% of actions.

+Wetlands-related enforcement has declined from more than 16% at peak to only 8% in 2016, a decline of {{ site.data.facts_DEPenforce.yearly_avg_delta2016_wetlands }}%.

 ## Fines

-While it's difficult to fully quantify the total impact of enforcement actions, the penalty assessed is a useful indicator of impact.
+While it's difficult to fully quantify the total impact of enforcement actions, ~70% of consent orders have financial penalties associated with them.
+(These are ACOPs, Administrative Consent Orders with Penalties.)
+The penalty assessed is a useful indicator of impact.

+However, the fraction of consent orders with penalties has been steadily declining over time, from more than 80% in 2005 to about 65% in 2016.

 <!-- Number of enforcements carrying penalties -->